 » International education and training

-The HDR1 Experience and Employability Project (E&E Project) was selected for implementation by the Queensland International Education and Training Partnership Fund (IET Partnership Fund).
-This is a key enabling initiative within the IET Strategy.
-The IET Partnership Fund offers $1.2 million annually to fund eligible consortia to deliver projects aligned with the IET Strategy goals and leverage greater investment across the sector.
-The fund is managed by the International Education and Training Unit (IETU) at Trade and Investment Queensland (TIQ).
+The HDR E&E Project was selected for implementation by the Queensland International Education and Training Partnership Fund (IET Partnership Fund).
+This key enabling initiative within the IET Strategy offers $1.2 million annually to fund eligible consortia to deliver projects aligned with the IET Strategy goals and leverage greater investment across the sector.

-The IET Strategy is supported by $25.3 million over the next 5 years and details 36 specific initiatives aimed at supporting international education and training in Queensland.
-It focuses on four strategic imperatives, all of which are addressed by the E&E Project:
+The IET Strategy focuses on four strategic imperatives, all of which are addressed by the E&E Project:

 - Promoting Queensland Internationally;